lfedgeai/AegisEdgeAI/docs/federated-jwt.md

 ### 🌟 Conclusion

 The optimal model depends on the organization's risk profile: **Model 1** provides gold-standard **cryptographic proof** at the cost of operational overhead. **Model 2** provides high **operational agility** and real-time context, requiring the SP to assume full security responsibility for the claims once they are inside its trusted network boundary.

-Would you like a detailed **architecture diagram** for one of these models?